MCC is here to help

 Practice

-Test takers generally report that this game is the easier of the two, whether it is paired with the Plant Defence game in the legacy Solve or the Redrock case study in the new version.
+Test takers generally report that this game is easier than the Redrock case study and the Sea Wolf game.
 Candidates will not usually struggle to assemble a functioning ecosystem and do not find themselves under enormous time pressure.
 Thus, we can assume that process scores will be the main differentiator between individuals for this component of the Solve assessment.

 So far, this sounds pretty easy.
 However, the complexity arises from the strict rules around the manner and order in which the different species eat one another.
 We run through these in detail in our guide, with tips for getting your food chain right.
 However, the upshot is that you are going to have to spend some significant time checking your initial food chain - and then likely iterating it and replacing one or more species when it turns out that the food chain does not adhere to the eating rules.

-We have also developed the Solve simulator to help you practice effectively.
-It features a purposedly simple UI, allowing you to focus on mastering the game mechanics.
-It generates an arbitrary number of scenarios for you to practice on.
-After a scenario is generated, you can download the data or work directly from the table to select the 13 species most likely to create a balanced ecosystem.
-You can then submit your solution in a CSV file to check its sustainability.
+- Solve Simulator: Our dedicated simulator features a simple UI to help you focus on game mechanics.
+It generates random scenarios, allowing you to practice selecting 13 species for a balanced ecosystem.
+You can submit your solution as a CSV file to check its sustainability or explore combinations by uploading your species list.
 More interestingly, you can explore all possible combinations by uploading a CSV of your selected species to see what works best.
-The simulator is part of the guide package.

 Redrock Case Study